-• IF an individual with symptoms is advised to self-quarantine by public health and/or notified of a positive covid-19 test, contact tracing will be undertaken by PHSA

-- Privacy and confidentiality must be respected at all times and as such the identity of the Covid-19 case must never be disclosed; this information must remain confidential and only known to the immediate supervisor. - All surfaces and areas the ill staff/student may have come in contact with will be decontaminated as soon as possible; every effort will be made to respect confidentiality, but health and safety must be protected at all times. - It is the responsibility of the principal investigator/manager to notify the departmental operational lead and the BC Cancer Research Safety Office of a positive Covid-19 case. - The BC Cancer Research Safety Office will work with/direct the responsible lab manager/departmental operational leads in organizing additional cleaning. - O DO NOT attempt informal contact tracing.
+- IF an individual with symptoms is advised to self-quarantine by public health and/or notified of a positive covid-19 test, contact tracing will be undertaken by PHSA occupational health in cooperation with UBC occupational health.
+Only contacts deemed at risk will be notified directly. - Privacy and confidentiality must be respected at all times and as such the identity of the Covid-19 case must never be disclosed; this information must remain confidential and only known to the immediate supervisor. - All surfaces and areas the ill staff/student may have come in contact with will be decontaminated as soon as possible; every effort will be made to respect confidentiality, but health and safety must be protected at all times. - It is the responsibility of the principal investigator/manager to notify the departmental operational lead and the BC Cancer Research Safety Office of a positive Covid-19 case. - The BC Cancer Research Safety Office will work with/direct the responsible lab manager/departmental operational leads in organizing additional cleaning. - DO NOT attempt informal contact tracing.
 Contact tracing of staff will be undertaken by occupational health.